RyanParsley/well-groomed-yak/slides.md

 ???

+Maybe you don't agree with all of those points.
+Typography is actually very important.

 # "My time is worthless" --No one, ever

 No one is going to champion "I don't value time".
 We don't always see eye to eye on which activities are valuable though.